ghitacornel/testSpring/readme.txt

 1. A BEAN CONTAINER ACTS AS A REPOSITORY OF BEANS

 see beans.names

 a bean lookup can be performed using a bean predefined name a bean lookup can be performed using a bean default provided name/names a bean lookup can be performed using a bean class a bean lookup can be performed using a bean parent class a bean lookup can fail if multiple bean types qualify as result, for further search refinement qualifiers are required

-2. A BEAN CONTAINER OFFERS [OUT OF THE BOX]/[PREDEFINED] bean types
+2. A BEAN CONTAINER OFFERS [OUT OF THE BOX]/[PREDEFINED] BEAN TYPES

 see EJB javax.ejb.Stateless
 see EJB javax.ejb.Stateful